crossat/packer-proxmox-VDIClient/README.md

 ### Run Command

-At the Terminal run the following command`packer build -var-file="variables.pkrvars.hcl" .`
+At the Terminal run the following command:

-## Command Line
-As at Sept 2023, I tried to follow the guides from John and Apalrd and ran into some problems.
-Below is how I got to a running configuration.
-In a future iteration of this repository I will aim to make a packer file to automate this installation.
+`packer build -var-file="variables.pkrvars.hcl" .`